September 13th 2021

 10 ways to build up your skin barrier

 Having a thicker skin is the best defence against sensitivities - but how do you restore your barrier?
 Here's the expert guide

-It may not look like it on the surface, but your skin is constantly hard at work; the toughest job, though, is of the uppermost layer, the skin barrier.
+It may not look like it on the surface, but your skin is constantly hard at work; the toughest job is of the uppermost layer, the skin barrier.
 Much like a security guard for your skin, the barrier is there to stop potential problems passing through and to protect what lies within - and it’s the weakness of this shield that is the underlying cause of sensitive skin.
 A thin, weak or damaged skin barrier allows irritants in, or irritates more easily - and so building up this surface layer could be the key to reducing skin sensitivity long term.
 In addition, when we're wearing a mask, our skin barrier needs to work extra hard to stop bacteria working it's way in and causing the dreaded maskne.

 “The stratum corneum is a specialised layer that forms the outermost part of our epidermis,” explains cosmetic dermatologist Dr Sam Bunting.
 "It’s a vital front-line, protecting us against the perils of the environment; UV, pollution, infection, toxic chemicals and so on.
 On a more superficial note, it’s the bit that we see, so it’s very important from a cosmetic point of view."

 Why do some people have a weaker barrier?
 Aside from those environmental stressors, it could be down to your age or colouring.
 “Your skin barrier weakens with age,” Dr Howard Murad, board-certified dermatologist and founder of Murad skincare tells me.
-“Ultimately it’s about hydration - we’re born with a body composed of 75% water, yet die with closer to 0%; we dry up as we get older.
+“Ultimately it’s about hydration - we’re born with a body composed of 75 per cent water, yet die with closer to 0 per cent; we dry up as we get older.
 Plus generally, the whiter or paler the skin, the thinner the barrier, which means you're more prone to rashes, redness and irritation."